Adafruit 1.8" Color TFT Shield w/microSD and Joystick - v 2

 This lovely little shield is the best way to add a small, colorful and bright display to any project.
 We took our popular 1.8" TFT breakout board and remixed it into an Arduino shield complete with microSD card slot and a 5-way joystick navigation switch and three selection buttons!
 Since the display uses only 4 pins to communicate and has its own pixel-addressable frame buffer, it can be used easily to add a display & interface without exhausting the memory or pins.

 New!
 We've updated this shield to be 'Arduino R3' format compatible so you can now use it with any and all Arduinos or Metros - including the Metro M0 or M4, Arduino Mega, Zero, etc. We also use Adafruit seesaw for the TFT backlight, TFT reset, and button inputs - you can query the buttons and joystick over I2C now, so only 2 pins are needed to communicate with all 8 switches.

 The 1.8" display has 128x160 color pixels.
 Unlike the low cost "Nokia 6110" and similar LCD displays, which are CSTN type and thus have poor color and slow refresh, this display is a true TFT!
 The TFT driver (ST7735R) can display full 18-bit color (262,144 shades!).

-Comes as a fully assembled and tested shield with the display, microsd card holder and nav switch with knob as well as a stick of 0.1" header.
+Comes as a fully assembled and tested shield with the display, microsd card holder and nav switch as well as a stick of 0.1" header.
 To finish up and use, you will need to solder on the header onto the shield PCB, a quick 10 minute task.